Xunnamius/black-flag/README.md

 implemented if said command has no sub-commands or (2) output help text for the command if said command has one or more sub-commands.

-This means you can stub out a complex CLI in a couple minutes: just name your directories and empty files accordingly!
+This means you can stub out a complex CLI in thirty seconds: just name your directories and empty files accordingly!

 With that in mind, let's actually run our skeletal CLI now: